conradakunga/BlogCode/README.md

 # May 2020

+**19 May** - [Using curl in Powershell](https://www.conradakunga.com/blog/2020/05/19/using-curl-in-powershell/) - how to use the curl utility without clashing with the PowerShell alias

 **16 May** - [Touch In PowerShell](https://www.conradakunga.com/blog/2020/05/16/touch-in-powershell/) - Implementing the Touch command in PowerShell
 # April 2020
 **25 April** - [Extracting Bytes From a F# String](https://www.conradakunga.com/blog/2020/04/25/extracting-bytes-from-a-f-string/) - A quick way to extract the bytes from a string